Ocracoke, North Carolina: History

-The Outer Banks area was occasionally visited by Algonquian-speaking Indians but was never permanently settled.
-Ocracoke was called Wokokkon and was used as a subsistence hunting and fishing ground for the Hatterask Indians, a Croatoan people.
+The name Ocracoke evolved from the Algonquian word Wokokon or Wococcon which appeared on early maps of the island in the late 16th and early 17th centuries.
+This name referred to the island and to the nearby areas inhabited by Native Americans.
+Over time, European explorers and settlers altered the pronunciation and spelling of the name.
+By the 18th century, it had transformed into “Ocracoke.”
+The name may have resulted from the way English-speaking settlers understood or mispronounced the Native American term.
+A popular folklore explanation suggests that the name might have originated from an exclamation attributed to the pirate Blackbeard: “Oh, Crow Cock!”—allegedly a reference to a rooster crowing on the island.
+However, this is likely just a legend rather than a factual etymology.

+In the 16th century, Hatteras and Ocracoke islands were inhabited by Algonquian-speaking Native Americans called the Hatteras or Croatan peoples.
+Okracoke was called Wococcon by the 16th century explorers, possibly a reference to a Native American settlement at the site.
+The Hatteras people disappeared by the mid 18th century.
+Some were victims of epidemics of Old World diseases.
+Others intermarried with white settlers.
 "Yaupon tea" or "black drink" was made from the dried leaves of the indigenous yaupon, a native holly, and was used ceremonially by the Indians in the area.

-Italian explorer Giovanni da Verrazzano described the area in detail in 1524.
+The Italian explorer Giovanni da Verrazzano described the area in detail in 1524.
 He was unable to navigate the shallow inlets leading into Pamlico Sound.
 In 1585, Sir Walter Raleigh's ship the Tiger ran aground on a sand bar in Ocracoke Inlet and was forced to land on the island for repairs.
 English colonists attempted a settlement at Roanoke Island in the late 16th century, but it failed.
 This effectively halted European settlement in the area until 1663, when the Carolina Colony was chartered by King Charles II.
 However, remote Ocracoke Island was not permanently settled until 1750, being a pirate haven at times before then.
 It was a favorite anchorage of Edward Teach, better known as the pirate Blackbeard.
 He was killed on the island in a fierce battle with troops from Virginia on November 22, 1718.
 The grounds of what is now the Springer's Point Nature Preserve were said to be his hideout.